adrienlaws/meridian59-admin-docs/README.md

 ```
 show o <laststatueobject#>
 ```
-Then the first thing you should edit is the Weapon and Shield lines to Nil.
+Then the first thing you should edit is the Weapon and Shield lines to Nil.\
-Otherwise if someone enters the room or you type reset then the room the statue is in will freeze up.
+Otherwise if someone enters the room or you type reset then the room the statue is in will freeze up.\
-Now you can edit the statues Toupee, Head, Eyes, Arms, etc to the same as whatever it is in the character you want the statue of same lines in the $ menu.
+Now you can edit the statues Toupee, Head, Eyes, Arms, etc to the same as whatever it is in the character you want the statue of same lines in the $ menu.\
-After you've done that change the poOriginal line to the Character you want the statue to be of Object# Statue Editing Info and Poses
+After you've done that change the poOriginal line to the Character you want the statue to be of Object# Statue Editing Info and Poses.

 Create Signs:
 First either Buy or Create a "Junk" class item that Pacal sells.